Qubit-centric Transformer for Surface Code Decoding: Introduction

-\textit{Introduction}--- Quantum error correction~(QEC) codes are essential for preserving the integrity of logical quantum information and ensuring reliable quantum computation~\cite{lidar2013quantum, nielsen2002quantum, shor1995scheme, steane1996error, gottesman1997stabilizer, terhal2015quantum}.
-The primary goal of QEC schemes is to protect logical qubits by encoding them into multiple physical qubits and by accurately estimating the correct logical errors from noisy syndromes.
-Consequently, the overall reliability of quantum computation critically depends on the performance of the QEC decoder.
+Quantum error correction (QEC) is fundamental to the realization of fault-tolerant quantum computing, as it preserves the integrity of logical information against environmental noise and operational imperfections~\cite{lidar2013quantum, nielsen2002quantum, shor1995scheme, steane1996error, gottesman1997stabilizer, terhal2015quantum,google2023suppressing}.
+The QEC process consists of two main stages: encoding, which maps $k$ logical qubits into $n>k$ physical qubits, and decoding, which estimates errors from measured syndromes.
+Consequently, the performance of the QEC decoder is a primary factor in determining the overall reliability of quantum computation.

-While classical error correction is a well-developed field~\cite{gallager1962low, fossorier1999reduced, berrou1993near}, its techniques cannot be directly applied to quantum systems.
-Unlike classical bits, quantum states cannot be simply copied for redundancy due to the no-cloning theorem~\cite{nielsen2002quantum}.
-Moreoever, directly measuring a data qubit collapses its quantum state, and qubits are vulnerable not only to discrete bit-flip errors but also to a continuum of errors, such as phase flips, caused by decoherence and imperfect gate operations~\cite{nielsen2002quantum}.
-These challenges necessitate a fundamentally different approach based on indirect stabilizer measurements, which produce classical syndromes from which errors must be inferred without directly measuring the qubits~\cite{gottesman1997stabilizer}.
+Although classical error correction techniques are well-developed~\cite{gallager1962low, fossorier1999reduced, berrou1993near}, they cannot be applied directly to QEC.
+Unlike classical bits, quantum states cannot be copied to generate redundancy due to the no-cloning theorem~\cite{nielsen2002quantum}.
+Moreover, direct measurement of qubits collapses their quantum state, and qubits are also susceptible not only to bit-flip errors but also phase-flip errors~\cite{nielsen2002quantum}.
+These challenges necessitate a fundamentally different approach based on indirect stabilizer measurements.
+This process produces syndromes, from which the underlying qubit errors are inferred without disturbing the encoded quantum information~\cite{gottesman1997stabilizer}.